 Authored by Assemblymember Phil Ting, a Democrat representing San Francisco, Assembly Bill 1238 repeals California’s jaywalking laws.
-The bill would make it legal to cross the street so long as it is safe to try and lower California racial tensions and jaywalking citations to blacks and other minority individuals.
+The bill would make it legal to cross the street so long as it is safe to try and lower California racial tensions and to jaywalk citations to blacks and other minority individuals.
 (A Latino, etc.)

-There should be no executions for jaywalking tickets, abject poverty, or mental illness.
+There should be no executions for jaywalking tickets, poverty, or mental illness.
 Even a careful person can be hurt crossing the street.
 The last thing our city’s population needs is for police to kill someone as they cross the street.

-Our Los Angeles civil rights attorneys can help you and your loved ones make your government claim for wrongful death but prefer your family stays safe while simply crossing the street.
+Our Los Angeles civil rights attorneys, can help you and your loved ones make your government claim for wrongful death but prefer your family stays safe while simply crossing the street.
 Safer streets and public safety remain the goal, not criminalization.